 The Academic Writing Skills Programme (AWSP) is a writing course designed to allow you to get the most out of your academic writing.

 University-level writing in the United Kingdom is very different from writing at school or college or in other countries and, as a result, the AWSP gives you the opportunity (without worrying about grades) to receive specific feedback and guidance on how we expect you to write at the University of Glasgow.

 Run by us here in Student Learning Development (SLD), the AWSP is unique to the University of Glasgow.

 Through completion of an online course and a multiple-choice assignment the AWSP lets you see the ways in which your writing matches what your markers will be looking for in assessments, and provides you with feedback on ways to improve your work.

 What does it involve?

-The AWSP has some different elements:
+The AWSP has two different elements:

 Students consistently review our classes as being excellent and informative.

 'Overall, it was a good course.
 It felt like a mini or condensed writing course.' - previous AWSP student

 'I'm surprised this has been the most enjoyable class I've been to in the last six weeks I've been at uni!' - previous AWSP student